Ye-Dehuo/Simulation-for-Super-Mega-Bot/README.md

 The fomer will stop the SMB robot when the robot is close enough to the obstacle(**prior_collision stop**), while the latter will stop the robot after crashing with the obstacle(**post_collision stop**)
  ## How to set Rviz?
-visualize the 3D point cloud and the laser scan by choosing topics /rslidar_scan and /scan <br><br>
+Visualize the 3D point cloud and the laser scan by choosing topics /rslidar_scan and /scan <br><br>
-visualize SMB robot by adding Robot Model plugin <br><br>
+Visualize SMB robot by adding Robot Model plugin <br><br>
-visualize coordinate frame by adding TF display plugin <br><br>
+Visualize coordinate frame by adding TF display plugin <br><br>
-visualize markers near the pillar by adding Marker plugin <br>
+Visualize markers near the pillar by adding Marker plugin <br>
 ## How to play bag?
 The bag file `smb_navigation.bag` which is located in `/src/smb_highlevel_controller/bag` contains sensor measurements from wheel odometry, inertial measurement unit (IMU) and laser scanner <br>